fatiharapoglu/to-do/README.md

 -   Number of remaining unchecked items displayed by project name and default folders.
 -   Show task weekly, daily or high priority listed.
 -   Light and Dark theme for user experience.
 Also saves preferred color theme to the localstorage.
--   Clear localstorage button in settings
+-   Clear localstorage button in settings.

 ## Helper Dependencies